 I have always worked in a kitchen in various restaurants, lodges and cafes.
 I love teaching the children about basic food and enjoy spending time on the floor with the children.

-I am proud to get to know you and become a point of contact as your whānau are introduced to our incredible centre.
+I am proud to get to know you, being a point of contact as your whānau are introduced to our incredible centre.
 I have the added benefit of forming quality relationships with our amazing My Treehut and The Cubby tamariki whenever I get a chance.
 I am passionate about building positive life-long values for our future generations.
 I love the atmosphere, the camaraderie and the engrained values of My Treehut and The Cubby – I feel honoured to be a part of everyday life here.

 I live on a lifestyle block with my husband Daniel and our two daughters, Jessie and Tegan.
 As a whānau, we love the outdoors, animals and the freedom living out of town gives us.
 As well as spending time with our extended whānau, I love to read, listen to music and I enjoy the creativity of photography.